Global Partnership Trainee Committee

 1. Committee Goals

-Our aim, alongside the main BSSH Overseas Committee, is to support overseas work by acting as the coordinator of long-term sustainable BSSH overseas projects.
+Our aim, alongside the main BSSH Global Parnerships Committee is to support overseas work by acting as the coordinator of long-term sustainable BSSH overseas projects.
 This will include identification of projects, providing project leadership, liaison with the hosts and collaborating organisations and provision of pump priming funding.

 As a team, we will support long-term sustainable projects.
 The focus will be on educating local surgeons and their wider surgical teams and supporting them to develop hand surgery services in their country.
 We will be doing this in a number of ways including, virtual teaching through webinars which is linked with LMIC’s, organisation of courses and once COVID-19 settles, travelling to LMIC’s and undertaking face to face projects.